geissdoerfer/find/hardware/README.md

-# FIND & FLYNC Hardware
+# FIND and FLYNC hardware

-This directory contains the design files for a 29mmx29mm battery-free sensor node.
+This directory contains the design files for a 29mm x 29mm battery-free wireless node.
-The node is powered by 3 IXYS KXOB025-5X3F solar panels and buffers energy in a 47uF multi-layer ceramic capacitor.
+The node is powered by three IXYS KXOB025-5X3F solar panels and buffers energy in a 47uF multi-layer ceramic capacitor.
 It implements a circuit to extract a clock signal from variations of the solar panel current caused by powerline flicker of lamps.

 Key specifications:
  - TI BQ25505 boost charger with maximum power point tracking
  - Nordic Semiconductor nRF52840 2.4GHz wireless MCU (BLE/802.15.4)
     - ARM Cortex-M4F 64MHz CPU with FPU
     - 1MB flash, 256kB S-RAM
- - 47uF Capacitor in 0805 package
+ - 47uF capacitor in 0805 package

 <img src="proto_front.png" width="720">